heysokam/minim/readme.md

 ### No Nim ctypes
 `cint` is not a valid C type.
 It's a Nim type.
-If you write `cint` or `int32` and you didn't define those symbols, the code won't compile in C because its not nim, its C.
+If you write `cint` or `int32` and you didn't define those symbols, the code won't compile in C.
 If you want to use `int32` as a type, you need to define it yourself before using it.

 ## Compiler